 Employees shall be entitled to up to three (3) days of paid leave for the death of a family member.
-A family member includes the employee's spouse or State-registered domestic partner, mother, father, brother, sister, child, step-parent, step-child, grandparents, grandchild, or legal guardian.
+A family member includes the employee's spouse or State-registered domestic partner and the following persons related to the employee or spouse or State- registered partner: mother, father, brother, sister, child, step-parent, step-child, grandparents, grandchild, or legal guardian.
 Such leave shall be separate from sick, vacation, compensatory, and management leave and is to be used within two (2) weeks upon the death of the family member or at the discretion of the General Manager or designee.
 Up to five (5) days may be granted for exceptional circumstances approved by the General Manager or designee.